 - Upon receipt of the signed written consent, our office will call the adoptive parents to schedule an appointment to discuss and sign the petition for adoption.

-- Once the petition for adoption is filed with Maricopa County Juvenile Court, the final hearing will be held approximately two to six months later, depending on the petitioner’s qualifications for the adoption.
+- Once the petition for adoption is filed with Maricopa County Juvenile Court, the final hearing will be held approximately two to six months later.

-All of our services are provided free of charge to adoptive parents.
-The only costs involved would be the fees assessed by the adoption agency.
+All of our legal services are provided free of charge to adoptive parents.
+The only costs involved would be document and fingerprinting fees.

-If you have questions, or would like an uncontested adoption application, please call the Maricopa County Attorney’s Office Adoption Services at (602) 372-KIDS or contact us at our address:
+If you have questions, or would like an application for adoption, please call the Maricopa County Attorney’s Office Adoption Services at (602) 372-KIDS or contact us at our address: